 We located the shunt with some difficulty, dorsal (high) and cranial (forwards) in the abdominal cavity, right against the diaphragm.
 During the dissection of the shunt, a small tear developed in the diaphragm.
 This was not a major problem but the RVN running the anaesthetic needed to ventilate the patient and closely monitored readings of heart rate, blood oxygen concentration and expired CO2 levels to ensure that effective gas exchange across the lungs was still occurring.

 The future should be bright for Princess.
-It is hoped that in a few weeks there will be no more need for medical treatment, and she will have an ordinary life.
+It is hoped that in a few weeks, there will be no more need for medical treatment needed at our Burton-Upon-Trent, and she will have an ordinary life.

 Ordinary?
 No!
 She is emigrating to South Africa with her owners in a few months, the lucky devil …